This page uses javascript to help render elements, if you have problems please enable javascript.

 • Implementing integrated approaches for content and language, incorporating untapped funds of knowledge - the lived histories of community members - into core curriculum

-Keynote Speaker: Dr. Elisabeth Chan, PhD
+Keynote Speaker: Dr. Elisabeth Chan

 Professor, Northern Virginia Community College